Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 - Trusting God means going behind the veil into the Holy of Holies and bowing down to God.

 - Trusting God means saying like Mary when she was told she was going to have a baby without having an intimate relationship with a man.
-She said she did not understand it, but nevertheless at thy word.
+She said she did not understand it, but she trusted God at His word.

 The Meaning of Proverbs 3:5-6